FHanus/ESP-IDF-Notes/ESP-IDF C Programming Notes/README.md

     ├── Makefile                 # (optional) Can help with eliminating VSCode bugs caused by adding external component directories
-    ├── CMakeLists.txt           # CMakeLists, structure of this file will be described below ├── sdkconfig                # sdkconfig, structure of this file will be described below └── sdkconfig.defaults       # sdkconfig.defaults, structure of this file will be described below
+    ├── CMakeLists.txt           # CMakeLists, structure of this file will be described below ├── sdkconfig                # sdkconfig, structure of this file will be described below └── sdkconfig.defaults       # (optional) sdkconfig.defaults, structure of this file will be described below

 ### CMakeLists files
 This part of the tutorial describes the structure of the CMakeLists files.
 They differ based on the location.
 A CMakeLists.txt needs to be in the folder of the project.
 This CMake initializes location and version of the esp-idf ".cmake" file, sets the name of the project.
 A CMakeLists.txt needs to be in the main folder of the project.
 This CMake initializes the names of the files in this folder, necessary include directories and optionally required additional files.
 A CMakeLists.txt needs to be in each of the component folders, its structure is the same as the CMakeLists in the main folder.